vcubone/testTask/README.md

 # Test-task
 ## Test task with SpringBoot (Java) Backend
-The solution of a test problem.
+The solution of a test task.

 ### Technology Stack
 Component           | Technology